manit-tree/mongodb/README.md

 # mongodb

-run Mongodb container on your development machine
+setup Mongodb (as a container) on your development machine

 ### instruction